 Technical article: how the Claude Code team uses Skills

-The article documents how Skills have become one of the most widely used extension points in Claude Code — flexible, easy to maintain, and enabling teams to define reusable workflows directly in their development environment.
-Boris Cherny (@bcherny), head of Claude Code, shared the article and called it “Really great writeup”.
-The author also announces the upcoming release of an open source iMessage skill as a concrete example.
+The article documents how Skills have become one of Claude Code’s most widely used extension points — flexible, easy to maintain, and allowing teams to define reusable workflows directly in their development environment.
+Boris Cherny (@bcherny), head of Claude Code, shared the article, calling it a “Really great writeup”.
+The author also announces the upcoming open source release of an iMessage skill as a concrete example.

 Codex Security: why there is no SAST report